Lightnet/project_sdl2_imgui/README.md

 The dll is the current build from libs folder testing.

+Configs:
+ * ./SConstrct
+ * ./.vscode/Settings.json

 [Scons Builds]:

 [Mingw]

    `scons tool=mingw`

+   GL3 does not work for some reason.
+Just an error for "wglGetProcAddress"

 [window 10 | viusal studio]